r48n34/chinese-commercial-code-convertor/README.md

 ```

 ### Options
-The Option input is a object which included the following items
+The Option input is a object which included the following items:
 ```ts
 interface Options {
     // Default: "tw"